ShriekingNinja/SCS/README.md

 2. Paste any `.md` file from `Log/` or `Log/Entries/`
 3. SCS enforces audit behavior recursively if structure is correct

-> No plugins, no zip files, no bootloaders — system is markdown-native.

 ---